How to Get a Handbags and Leather Products Trading License in Dubai

 Leather gloves and small leather accessories

-Who This Licence Suits
+Who This License Suits

-This licence is well suited to a broad range of business profiles, including independent importers sourcing leather goods from Italy, Turkey, India, or China for distribution across the GCC; online retailers operating cross-border e-commerce stores; wholesale distributors supplying boutiques and department stores; and entrepreneurs looking to build a branded accessories label.
+This license is well suited to a broad range of business profiles, including independent importers sourcing leather goods from Italy, Turkey, India, or China for distribution across the GCC; online retailers operating cross-border e-commerce stores; wholesale distributors supplying boutiques and department stores; and entrepreneurs looking to build a branded accessories label.
 It is equally appropriate for existing businesses outside the UAE that wish to establish a regional trading entity without the complexity of a mainland setup.

-Licence Snapshot
+License Snapshot

 Activity Code: 4771.96

-Licence Type: Trading Licence
+License Type: Trading License

 Category: Trading